Divya26101993/Group-policy-Objects/README.md

 ![Image](https://github.com/user-attachments/assets/f1cebcc0-d9e7-42e9-9b38-6678d7189e51)

-Once all changes are made, if you need to make any further adjustments, right-click on the policy (Password Policy) and select 'Edit.'
-You can modify the settings whenever necessary
+Once all changes are made, if you need to make any further adjustments, right-click on the policy (Password Policy) and select **Edit**.You can modify the settings whenever necessary

 ![Image](https://github.com/user-attachments/assets/a92f056e-ace3-4cc6-8e9b-6504e45c8bfe)